n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.1.md

 The *HTTP Request node* is one of the most versatile nodes, allowing you to make HTTP requests which can be used to query data from apps and services.
 You can use it to access data from apps or services that don’t have a dedicated node in n8n.
 :::

-Now, in your Editor UI, add an *HTTP Request node*, like you learned in the [lesson *Adding nodes*](./chapter-1-components.md#adding-nodes).
+Now, in your Editor UI, add an *HTTP Request node* like you learned in the [lesson *Adding nodes*](./chapter-1-components.md#adding-nodes).
 The node window will open, where you need to configure some parameters.

 <figure><img src="../images/chapter-two/HTTP-request-node.png" alt="HTTP Request node" style="width:100%"><figcaption align = "center"><i>HTTP Request node</i></figcaption></figure>

 In the left panel, select: